1854books/VCRM/README.md

 [^43]: ---.
 "The Morning Song of India."
 1919.

 [^44]: Kapoor, Raj.
 "Mera Naam Joker."
 R. K. Films, 1970.

-[^45]: त्रि, tri “three” +‎ रङ्ग, raṅga: “colour”

-    Sir Monier Monier-Williams. *A Sanskṛit-English dictionary
-    etymologically and philologically arranged with special reference to Greek, Latin, Gothic, German, Anglo-Saxon, and other cognate Indo-European languages*, The Clarendon Press, 1872.

-[^46]: NASA.
+[^45]: NASA.
 "Hubble Ultra Deep Field 2014."
 Space Telescope Science
     Institute, 2014.

-[^47]: The whole problem of speaking about the end (particularly the end
+[^46]: The whole problem of speaking about the end (particularly the end
     of history) is that you have to speak of what lies beyond the end and also, at the same time, of the impossibility of ending.
 This paradox is produced by the fact that in a non-linear, non-Euclidean space of history